moe01324/home_automation/readme.md

 Integrated into Home Assistant (unfortunately the API does not provide a userID for an Unlock right now, [feature request](https://developer.nuki.io/t/add-user-to-bridge-http-api-notifications/151/10) is raised with Nuki.

 ### Sonos One
-Placed in the kitchen.
+One in the kitchen, one in the office.
 Just for some background music.
 Integrated into Homeassistant.

 ### Alarm System
 Presence/motion detectors and window sensors are used to detect any movement if the house is set to "away mode".

-Additional Security provided by GLOCK Ges.m.b.H.
+### Garden Irrigation

+A Raspberry Pi connect to some relays that are controlling Rainbird water valves.
+Integrated into Homeassistant for automation and control.

 # Links